 Credit Line: In the permanent collection, Brunnier Art Museum, University Museums, Iowa State University, Ames, Iowa.

-For six years, from 1924 to 1930, Paul E. Cox, head of ceramic engineering, and Mary Lanier Yancey, a ceramics instructor, collaborated to create marketable handcrafted art pottery at Iowa State College (now Iowa State University).
-Yancey worked as the designer in the collaboration while Cox operated as technician and promoter of their products, working tirelessly to increase awareness of ceramic engineering at Iowa State.
-Cox was a graduate of Alfred University, an accomplished student of Charles Binns and an innovative ceramics technician.
-Cox typically threw the pottery freehand then Yancey decorated the wares with a carved or incised design and inlaid painting.
-She often used abstract or realistic patterns of clover, lilies, poppies, jonquils, tulips, blackberries, maple seedlings, and pinecones and needles.
+For six years, from 1924 to 1930, Paul E. Cox, head of ceramic engineering, and Mary Lanier Yancey, a ceramics instructor in applied art, collaborated to create marketable handcrafted art pottery at Iowa State College.
+Yancey worked as the designer in the collaboration, while Cox operated as technician and promoter of their products, working tirelessly to increase awareness of ceramic engineering at Iowa State.
+Cox was a graduate of Alfred University, an accomplished student of Charles Binns, and an innovative ceramic technician.
+Yancey was a graduate of Newcomb College, Tulane University in New Orleans.
+Cox typically threw the pottery freehand and Yancey decorated the wares with a carved or incised design and inlaid painting.
+She often used abstract or realistic patterns of clover, lilies, poppies, jonquils, tulips, blackberries, maple seedlings, pinecones and pine needles.

-Cox personally favored classical simplicity, as seen in this large vase.
-He occasionally distributed his own objects among those exhibited as Iowa State College Art Pottery, however, he knew works like Yancey’s were more popular in the public market.
-In their collaboration, Yancey fulfilled the role of artist, and Cox respected her work as a designer.
-Her honest drawing, design and color appealed to a wider audience and Cox, whose main objective was promoting the pottery, recognized its marketability.
-The artistic partnership of Cox and Yancey ended in 1930 when she married, moved to Massachusetts and became a studio artist.
-Cox left Iowa State College in 1939 and never returned to academic life.
-However, he remained an active potter until his death in 1968.
+Cox personally favored classical simplicity.
+Yancey fulfilled the role of artist and Cox respected her work as a designer.
+Her honest drawing, design, and color applied to a wider audience and Cox, whose main objective was promoting the pottery, recognized its marketability.
+The artistic partnership of Cox and Yancey ended in 1930 when she moved to Massachusetts.
+Cox left Iowa State College in 1939.